|

 Malay) text copied from an introductory gloss in the margin of Muhammad

-al-Din.
 The file is in html format with utf-8 encoding.
-It is best
+An image-based pdf file of

 - A Famous Pantun.
 Victor Hugo popularized the